auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/webtask-redirect.md

 sitemap: false
 ---
 # Redirect Users to Consent Form Hosted Using Webtask

 :::warning
 Webtask is no longer accepting new signups.
-We recommend hosting this on another hosting service like Heroku.
+We recommend hosting your consent form on another hosting service like Heroku.
 :::

 For simplicity, we will use this [sample consent form](https://wt-peter-auth0_com-0.run.webtask.io/simple-redirect-rule-consent-form).
 This is a form we have hosted for you, but later on we will see how to host your own version of this form (with your own URL).
-You can find the webtask's code at [Auth0 Redirect Rules repo](https://github.com/auth0/rules/blob/master/redirect-rules/simple/webtask.js).
+You can find the code at [Auth0 Redirect Rules repo](https://github.com/auth0/rules/blob/master/redirect-rules/simple/webtask.js).

 :::note
 If you are implementing this from a regular web app, hosting your own form, then you can also save the consent information at the `user_metadata` using the [Management API's Update User endpoint](/api/management/v2#!/Users/patch_users_by_id).